tommmmudd/ness-tools/tutorials/tutorial1/readme.md

 ```python
 my_guitar = guitar.StringInstrument(stringCount)
 ```
-We call our StringInstrument object "my_guitar" and tell it how many strings it has using the "stringCount" variable (2).
+We call our StringInstrument object `my_guitar` and tell it how many strings it has using the `stringCount` variable (2).
 For this tutorial, we will just use the default guitar instrument (a steel string-like instrument).
 Since we have two strings, this will default to the low E string and A string.
 ```python
 my_guitar.defaultGuitar()   # set the strings to those of the default guitar prototype
 ```
 ### Writing our instrument file for the NESS system
-As with the score, the instrument can be written with the "write()" function:
+As with the score, the instrument can be written with the `write()` function:
 ```python
 my_guitar.write("ness_files_to_process/example1_basic_guitar.m")
 ```
 This writes the instrument file to a .m file for use with the ness system, as described on the [main page](https://tommmmudd.github.io/ness-tools/).

 That should be all you need to create a very simple audio file through the NESS System.

+____

 [Back to index](https://tommmmudd.github.io/ness-tools/)  / / / [Next Tutorial (2) -->](https://tommmmudd.github.io/ness-tools/tutorials/tutorial2)